 For Less Hassle, Carry a Hardcase

-One solution would be to buy a hard case, which (if it starts off within Ryanair's size limits) will always fit the metal frame, no matter how full it is.
-But these weigh more, drastically eating into your 10kg allowance.
-Our favorite little tip is to research the best bags for Ryanair flights, which will provide you with the niftiest luggage to avoid random fees on your trip.
+One solution to this potential problem would be to buy a hard case, which (if it starts off within Ryanair's size limits) will always fit the metal frame perfectly, no matter how full it is.
+But hard suitcases often weigh more than their soft counterparts, drastically eating into your 22 pound (10 kg) allowance.
+Which is better depends on what makes traveling the easiest for you, but for the most painless check-in process, go for a hard suitcase or soft luggage that uses a very stiff fabric.

 Research, Research, Research!

 Ryanair has the reputation of being the cheapest airline available in Europe, but you never know until you check your travel dates and see what kind of offers are available.
 Who knows, you might luck out!
-You can compare prices on flights to Spain via Priceline and see what the least expensive option is.
+You can compare prices on flights with ticket aggregators like Priceline, Google Flight, or Kayak, and see what the least expensive option is.

-We've also put together a little cheat sheet on how to circumvent other Ryanair fees and penalties: you can read it here.
+We've also put together a little cheat sheet on how to circumvent other Ryanair fees and penalties.